phoros/phoros/README.md

 ## Building and using ##

-The CITE collections in the file `payments.csv` can be rebuilt at any time from the XML source files of the text editions by running the gradle task

-    gradle makedb

 The organization of the main directories in this repository can be mapped directly on to the configuration of a CITE repository managed with the CITE manager tool, <https://github.com/cite-architecture/citemgr>, and delivered as a java servlet using  the CITE servlet, <https://github.com/cite-architecture/citeservlet>.